Q. Evaluate the economic case for and against the UK government further increasing the tax on tobacco in order to reduce smoking.

 A tax shifts the supply curve to the left causing a fall in demand this is more socially efficient because at Qse SMC=SMB.

 - Smokers already pay a lot of tax £7bill.
-Also they do not cost the govt much because they die early and save pension and health care spending
+Also they do not cost the government much because they die early and save pension and health care spending

 - Demand is very inelastic and therefore increasing price will only cause a small fall in demand

-- Higher taxes will encourage people to smuggle illegal cig and avoid paying the tax.
+- Higher taxes will encourage people to smuggle illegal cigarettes and avoid paying the tax.

-It is highly likely that smokers already pay the social cost of smoking given the high level of current tax.
-Therefore the best argument for increasing taxes is the normative judgement that smoking is bad for people and the govt should intervene to reduce demand.
+You could argue that smokers already pay the social cost of smoking given the high level of current tax.
+Therefore the best argument for increasing taxes is the normative judgement that smoking is bad for people and the government should intervene to reduce demand.